Feasibility of Acousto-Electric Tomography: Validation of the numerical method and feasibility of AET

 \section{Validation of the numerical method and feasibility of AET}

 In this section we put the above theory and numerical methods to work on the measurements generated by the phantoms in Section \ref{sec:Parameters}.
-We first demonstrate that we can reconstruct the power density, and then apply our method to simulated measurements for a range of parameters and measurement noise levels.
-We are especially interested in how the reconstruction quality depends on the magnitude of the acousto-electric coupling parameter and the noise level.
+We first demonstrate that we can reconstruct the power density, and then apply our method to simulated measurements for a range of parameters and noise levels.